 One size does not fit us all

-Pouring over books, studies and courses has helped me realize that each of us is unique, and so is the way we react to the foods we choose.
-The ‘one size fits all’ approach is not realistic, nor sustainable.
+Starting point: each of us is unique, and so is the way we react to the foods we choose.
+The ‘one size fits all’ approach is not realistic, or sustainable.

 I do not believe in fads or strict eating regimens.
-I am however known to eat more plants than animal products, but I was into that way before plant-based eating became a thing.
+I eat a plant-predominant diet which I was into way before plant-based eating became a thing.
 (We’re talking toddler years and eating carrots straight out of the garden because I could not resist the crunch factor.)

 My approach to helping you: I bring science in to explain the how and the why of food choices for your better health journey.